-According to a respected survey, nearly 80% of recruiters and potential employers will Google you before inviting you in for an interview.
+According to a respected survey, over 90% of recruiters and potential employers will Google you before inviting you in for an interview.

 If you don’t know what they will find, you are defenseless.
 When you do know what employers find, you can address any issues you have, including your own missteps as well as mistaken online identity (someone else with the same name you have who has done something a potential employer would not like).

 LinkedIn is your best defense against bad Google search results because Google typically places LinkedIn at, or very near, the top of any search on the name of a person.

 In addition, LinkedIn is the "happy hunting ground" for most recruiters.
 A recent poll of recruiters by JobVite.com revealed 94% of recruiters used LinkedIn for recruiting.
 You cannot afford to be invisible to most recruiters.

 If you don’t have a good LinkedIn Profile, you are at an increasing disadvantage in the job marketplace.
 The good news is that you don't need to pay for the basic LinkedIn account which provides everything you need for your job search - at no cost!

 In an era when 80% of employers Google a job seeker before inviting them in for an interview, you need to have a good message out there about you.
 These days, the most effective way to do that is with your LinkedIn Profile - you tell the world about yourself, in your own words, and Google shows that to anyone who does a search on your name..